wcimino/N1ago3/replit.md

 *   **ResponseFormatterService:** Adjusts tone of voice for outbound messages using an AI agent's configuration.
 *   **Objective Problems Catalog:** Normalized catalog of evidence-based problems.
 *   **Scheduled Maintenance Services:** Daily scheduled tasks for system maintenance:
-    *   **VacuumService:** Runs daily at 6:00 UTC - VACUUM FULL on main tables.
-    *   **ArchiveService:** Runs daily at 8:00 UTC (5am Brasília) - Archives old data to Parquet files in object storage and removes from database.
+    *   **ArchiveService:** Runs daily at 5:00 UTC (2am Brasília) - Archives old data to Parquet files in object storage and removes from database.
 Includes catch-up logic on startup to handle missed runs.
+    *   **VacuumService:** Runs daily at 6:00 UTC (3am Brasília) - VACUUM FULL on main tables.
+Runs after ArchiveService to reclaim space from deleted records.

 **System Design Choices:**